 Join us throughout the winter for eight thought-provoking lectures focused on topics that are relevant to everyone who lives in coastal Florida.
-These science and conservation-themed lectures will be held from 6:30-7:45 pm on select TUESDAYS during January, February, and March (please note that the Florida Oceanographic Society Lecture Series is switching from Monday nights to Tuesday nights this year).
+These science and conservation-themed lectures will be held from 6:30-7:45 pm on select TUESDAYS during January, February, and March at the Blake Library in Stuart.

 Presented by: Mark Perry, Executive Director, Florida Oceanographic Society